Welcome to Smart Learning Tuition – Unlocking your child's future!

 The selection procedure allows grammar schools to pick the brightest children in the local area.
-Consequently these schools usually have the best academic performance in comparison with normal state schools and can usually be found high up in school league tables – click on the League Table link on the menu above.
-In 2006, according to the National Grammar Schools Association, pupils in England’s 164 grammar schools produced more than half the total number of A grade A-levels in ‘harder’ A-level subjects than those produced by pupils in up to 2,000 comprehensive schools.
+Consequently these schools usually have the best academic performance in comparison with normal state schools and can usually be found high up in school the official government Schools and Colleges Performance Table.
+In 2006, according to the National Grammar Schools Association, pupils in England's 164 grammar schools produced more than half the total number of A grade A-levels in 'harder' A-level subjects than those produced by pupils in up to 2,000 comprehensive schools.

 How do grammar schools compare with independent schools?

 Grammar schools usually have high academic results on account of their selection process.
-They are the only type of school in the state system that perform anywhere near as well as independent schools.
-In fact, their performance is often better or equal to that of independent schools.
+They are the only type of school in the state system that perform anywhere near as well as independent schools, with their performance often better than their independent cohort.
 However, as grammar schools are state funded, they may not have the same resources and quality of facilities as independent schools.